Vettel unconvinced by Bottas reaction time

-SPIELBERG, Austria Formula One rivals Sebastian Vettel and Daniel Ricciardo saw Valtteri Bottas take off like a rocket at the start of Sunday's Austrian Grand Prix and concluded the Mercedes driver had either jumped the lights, got lucky or was not human.
+SPIELBERG, Austria (Reuters) - Formula One rivals Sebastian Vettel and Daniel Ricciardo saw Valtteri Bottas take off like a rocket at the start of Sunday's Austrian Grand Prix and concluded the Mercedes driver had either jumped the lights, got lucky or was not human.

 Both immediately went on the radio to ask their teams, Ferrari and Red Bull respectively, whether the Finn had gone too soon.